Jordi Camí

 In 2017 he was elected a full member of the Biological Sciences section of the Institute for Catalan Studies (Institut d’Estudis Catalans -IEC).

-Among the various awards won are the honorable mention of the Reina Sofia Research Award in 1990 and the award of the Narcís Monturiol medal by the Generalitat of Catalonia to scientific and technological merit in 2000.
-Among other institutions, from 2005 to 2012 he was a Member of the Health Advisory Council of the Social Ministry of Health of Spain and a member of its Executive Committee, and from 2007 to 2012 he was a member of the Bioethics Committee of Spain.
-He has also been the first President of CIR-CAT (Committee for the Integrity of Research in Catalonia).
+Among the various awards won are the honorable mention of the Reina Sofia Research Award in 1990 and the Saint George's Cross, by the Government of Catalonia, for his relevant scientific and social work, and for his contributions to the improvement of the quality of life, in 2024.
+Among other institutions, from 2005 to 2012 he was a Member of the Health Advisory Council of the Social Ministry of Health of Spain and a member of its executive committee, and from 2007 to 2012 he was a member of the Bioethics Committee of Spain.
+He has also been the first President of CIR-CAT.